Organic Industrial Base key to Army strategic readiness

+REDSTONE ARSENAL, Ala. -- As the Army continues to modernize and prepare for large scale combat operations in a multi-domain environment, the Army senior sustainer said that the decisions being made today will set the stage for the Organic Industrial Base’s ability to support strategic readiness both now and in the future.

-Army Materiel Command’s top leader Gen. Ed Daly chairs the Organic Industrial Base Commander’s Summit July 7 and 8 at Redstone Arsenal, Alabama.
+That was the message Army Materiel Command’s top leader Gen. Ed Daly had for those attending the OIB Commander’s Summit July 7 and 8.

+The Army's OIB, consisting of 26 depots, arsenals and ammunition plants, manufactures and resets Army equipment, generating readiness and operational capability throughout Army formations.
+Daly emphasized the importance of the OIB in maintaining readiness today, building surge capacity and modernizing to enable the future force.

+“Our depots, arsenals and ammunitions plants are the most important element of Army strategic readiness across the sustainment warfighting function,” said Daly.
+“As Army leaders look at strategic readiness, what comes front and center is the OIB.”

 |Date Taken: